MorDvash/nodejs_workshop/README.md

 ```python
 tsc --init
 ```
-C. ts-node is a TypeScript execution engine and REPL for Node.js.
+C. ts-node is a TypeScript execution engine and for Node.js.
 ```python
 npm i ts-node
 ```